Scenic roadways that showcase the state’s beauty

 BY: SUSAN LANIER-GRAHAM Re-copied from http://highroads.az.aaa.com/article/5-great-arizona-drives

 Arizona is home to some of America’s most scenic roadways.
 Striking contrasts -— from deserts and volcanic outcroppings to massive canyons, Ponderosa pine-covered mountains, and verdant river valleys — are all within a few hours’ reach.
 For travelers seeking the most impressive views, here are five drives that showcase the state’s beauty and diversity.
+And if you’re looking to re-locate to more scenic surroundings permanently, check out Huntsville Real Estate to find your dream home.

 White Mountain Scenic Road